edinsoncs/suni-coin/README.md

 ## Professional Overview

 BYDChain is designed to showcase core blockchain concepts in a clear and research‑friendly way.
-The validator selection process follows a simple Proof‑of‑Stake mechanism and the API provides endpoints for inspecting every aspect of the chain.
+The validator selection process now uses a Delegated Proof‑of‑Stake system and the API provides endpoints for inspecting every aspect of the chain.
 Tokens are awarded when a wallet is created so new users can immediately experiment with transactions and staking.